 As of February 9, 2019

-Tamra has extensive professional media experience as a spokesperson for candidates and policy issues and has appeared in national, state and local print, as well as on radio and television.
+Tamra has extensive professional media experience as a spokesperson for candidates, policy issues and the Republican brand, and has appeared in national, state and local print, as well as on radio and television.
 She and her husband, Barry have lived in Colorado Springs for 25 years and have two adult children.

 Mary has served for six years, under three administrations and was elected county party Vice-Chairman in September 2017 and re-elected in 2019.
 She is a former county secretary and knows caucuses, assemblies and event planning back into the leadership.